Martin B-26B-25-MA Marauder "Flak-Bait"

 The first crew returned to the United States in July 1944, and the airplane was assigned to Lt.
 Graydon K. Eubank of San Antonio, Texas.
 Soon afterward, the bomber was reassigned to Lt.
 Henry "Hank" Bozarth of Shreveport, Louisiana.
 "Everybody was afraid of the damn thing," remembers McDonald Darnell, Jr., Bozarth's radio operator, "but she always got back for us.
 We always had faith in her."

 Few Marauders survive today.
 One is preserved at the Air Force Museum, Dayton, Ohio, and another can be seen at the Musée de l'Air.
 Because it has a special history, General Henry H. "Hap" Arnold selected "Flak-Bait" to include in a collection of World War II aircraft from different countries that the general set aside for the National Aeronautical Collection.
 The Air Force transferred the bomber to the National Air Museum in May 1949 but it was not moved to the suburbs of Washington, D. C., until 1960.
-The original paint is still bright, but more than a thousand patched flak holes bear witness to the fact that this famous Marauder was indeed appropriately named.
+More than a thousand patched flak holes bear witness to the fact that this famous Marauder was indeed appropriately named.